semagnum/nodes_graphviz_arrange/README.md

 After installing Graphviz, clone or download this repository somewhere on your disk.
 Then, in Blender, choose Edit → Preferences, select "Add-ons" on the left, click the "Install…" button, and pick `nodes_graphviz_arrange.py`.
 Then click the check mark next to "Node: Arrange Nodes via Graphviz".

 At this point, you need to ensure that the "`dot` Tool Location" box in the add-on preferences (now visible right underneath "Node: Arrange Nodes via Graphviz") isn't empty.
 If it is empty, ensure that Graphviz is installed via one of the methods above, and then click "Find Graphviz Automatically".
-If the "`dot` Tool Location" box is still empty even after clilcking that button, then click the 📁 folder icon to the right of it, and navigate to `dot.exe` (on Windows) or `dot` (on macOS and Linux).
+If the "`dot` Tool Location" box is still empty even after clicking that button, then click the 📁 folder icon to the right of it, and navigate to `dot.exe` (on Windows) or `dot` (on macOS and Linux).

 ## Usage